 If you were exposed to contaminated Camp Lejeune drinking water and are suffering from any of these symptoms, schedule a visit with your doctor.

-What was in the water at Camp Lejeune?
+What chemicals were in the water at Camp Lejeune from 1953 to 1987?

 Toxic chemicals called volatile organic compounds (VOCs) were detected in the drinking water supplied by certain water treatment plants at Camp Lejeune.
 Most of these compounds have been classified as carcinogenic (cancer causing) or probably carcinogenic.